hardyoyo/RodmanPottingerCookbook/recipes/Koshari.md

 ---

 Start the rice, start water for the pasta, and secure your spicy lentils.
-If they're frozen, thaw them in the microwave.
-If they're fresh, measure out what you need, then put the rest in freezer containers and in the freezer.
+If they’re frozen, thaw them in the microwave.
+If they’re fresh, measure out what you need, then put the rest in freezer containers and in the freezer.
 Start the
 sauce: in a small sauce pan over medium-low heat, add the tomatoes and sauce, agave, salt, spices, and olive oil.
 Let it simmer.
 Slice the onion very thinly, and either air fry them (spray with a bit of olive oil) or pan-fry them in a splash of olive oil, until they are crispy without being entirely charred.
-If you *do* char them, don't worry, they'll still taste good.
+If you *do* char them, don’t worry, they’ll still taste good.
 Boil the noodles.
 When the rice is done, everything should be ready to assemble.
 Go in this order: rice, lentils, mac, sauce, garnish.
 Or, refer to the cheat sheet below.